ARTICLE I: Name

 the ballot must be received in order to be counted is one week prior to the annual/general meeting in which the vote is tallied.

 A. The first fiscal year of the Society shall be set by the Board and remain so thereafter.

 B. All officers and agents of the Society responsible for the receipt, custody and disbursement of funds may be required to give bond for the faithful discharge of their duties in such sums and with such sureties as the Board may determine.

 C. All checks, drafts and other orders for the payment of money shall be signed by person(s) so designated by the President.

-D. A treasurer’s report will be made at each monthly board meeting.
+D. A Treasurer’s report will be made at each board meeting.

 E. Financial records will be made available to the Board for review at the request of the Board.

 F. There will be a Finance Committee.